Molokai beaches

 Hotel Molokai

-My friends hadn’t lied to me, after just a few hours on the island I had to agree – this island wasn’t developed with tourism in mind.
-I was staying in the ONE and only hotel on the whole island aptly named Hotel Molokai.
-An adorable yet quirky hotel right on the water with a highlight being the ‘Meet the Manager night’ with drinks by the pool bar!
+My friends hadn’t lied to me; after just a few hours on the island, I had to agree – this island wasn’t developed with the tourism industry in mind.
+I was staying in the ONE and only hotel on the whole island, which was aptly named Hotel Molokai.
+It’s an adorable yet quirky hotel right on the water, with a highlight being the ‘Meet the Manager night’ with drinks by the pool bar!
 Michael, the Manager, is a Molokai character worth meeting – he’ll have you in the Aloha spirit in no time!

 Check prices and availability for Hotel Molokai | Read Hotel Molokai reviews on TripAdvisor | Search for other hotels on Molokai